 Leiden University Career Zone

-Choosing a Master’s program
+Choosing a Master’s degree programme

 Study choice/career advisors Career Services

-Master's choice consultation
+Master's degree choice consultation

 - Discussing (career) test results